Humanizer for German: Why AI Text Detection Is Language-Specific

 The problem: most AI detection tools and guides are designed for English.
 They catch English patterns beautifully.
 They miss German ones entirely.

 I built the Humanizer (Deutsch) to fix that.
-It's a free, open-source Claude Code skill that detects 34 German-specific AI writing patterns, ranks them by severity, and walks you through a structured 2-pass cleanup.
+It's a free, open-source Claude Code skill that detects 45 German-specific AI writing patterns, ranks them by severity, and walks you through a structured 2-pass cleanup.
+New in v3: optional voice calibration that matches your personal writing style from samples.

 Try it